-Qualcomm rose to dominance on the strength of its custom ARM-compatible CPU cores.
-Just like Nvidia, Qualcomm purchased an instruction set license from ARM Holdings to design its own cores that are compatible with ARM software.
-The first generation of custom CPUs from Qualcomm were called Scorpion, which powered the original Snapdragon.
-After that we moved on to multiple CPUs in the Krait family.
-The Snapdragon 810 is different because it’s not running a custom CPU designed by Qualcomm—the Snapdragon 810 is powered by eight ARM reference cores.
+Qualcomm rose to dominance on the strength of its custom ARM-compatible C cores. st like Nvidia, Qualcomm purchased an instruction set license from ARM Holdings to design its own cores that are compatible with ARM software.
+The first generation of custom Cs from Qualcomm were called Scorpion, which powered the original Snapdragon.
+After that we moved on to multiple Cs in the Krait family.
+The Snapdragon 810 is different because it’s not running a custom C designed by Qualcomm—the Snapdragon 810 is powered by eight ARM reference cores.

-The Tegra X1 has a similar setup of CPU cores, but Qualcomm is using ARM’s big.LITTLE core management scheme.
-The “big” half of that is the A57 cores, and the "LITTLE" refers to A53.
-Many older “octa-core” mobile CPUs were cheating by only having one of the four-core islands operating at a time, but the Snapdragon 810 could be called a true octa-core chip.
+The Tegra X1 has a similar setup of C cores, but Qualcomm is using ARM’s big.TT core management scheme.
+The “big” half of that is the A57 cores, the “TT” refers to A53.
+Many older “octa-core” mobile Cs were cheating by only having one of the four-core isls operating at a time, but the Snapdragon 810 could be called a true octa-core chip.

 Of course, that means you need a way of moving data between those cores.
-There’s a bit of silicon on the SoC (probably a CCI-400, or coherent cache interface) that keeps the cache visible to various components, including the CPU cores and GPU, so they don’t have to go back to main memory as often.
+There’s a bit of silicon on the SoC (probably a CCI-400, or coherent cache interface) that keeps the cache visible to various components, including the C cores G, so they don’t have to go back to main memory as often.

-While Qualcomm is going to ARM for its CPU cores this time, it’s still rocking an in-house GPU from the Adreno family.
-Most other octa-core chips with the A57/A53 big.LITTLE setup will use ARM’s Mali GPU designs, but the new Adreno 430 in the Snapdragon 810 promises to push pixels like no one’s business.
+ile Qualcomm is going to ARM for its C cores this time, it’s still rocking an in-house G from the Adreno family.
+Most other octa-core chips with the A57/A53 big.TT setup will use ARM’s Mali G designs, but the new Adreno 430 in the Snapdragon 810 promises to push pixels like no one’s business.

 The Adreno 430 will be clocked to 650Mhz, just a bit faster than the older 420.
-However, Qualcomm expects the 430 to be about twice as fast when it comes to GPU compute applications, and 30% faster in 3D performance when compared to the 420.
-Power usage is reportedly 20% lower too.
-We don’t have much more detail on the Adreno 430 itself because Qualcomm remains unwilling to expand on architectural features of its GPU.
-Nvidia provides an obscene amount of data on the Tegra X1’s GPU, but that’s because Nvidia is a GPU maker first and foremost.
-It’s in Nvidia’s interests to talk about how cool the Maxwell GPU architecture is.
+However, Qualcomm expects the 430 to be about twice as fast when it comes to G compute applications, 30% faster in 3D performance when compared to the 420. wer usage is reportedly 20% lower too. don’t have much more detail on the Adreno 430 itself because Qualcomm remains unwilling to exp on architectural features of its G. Nvidia provides an obscene amount of data on the Tegra X1’s G, but that’s because Nvidia is a G maker first foremost.
+It’s in Nvidia’s interests to talk about how cool the Maxwell G architecture is.

-Also on board the Snapdragon 810 is all the hardware necessary for a high-end audio experience—both input and output.
-Audio processing hardware in the 810 will support Dolby Atmos for enhanced virtual surround sound and higher fidelity playback, assuming OEMs take advantage of it.
+so on board the Snapdragon 810 is all the hardware necessary for a high-end audio experience—both input output.
+Audio processing hardware in the 810 will support Dolby Atmos for enhanced virtual surround sound higher fidelity playback, assuming OEMs take advantage of it.
 It also makes better use of multiple microphones when recording video to get an accurate audio track.

-Qualcomm’s coolest audio trick comes thanks to the Hexagon v56 DSP (digital signal processor).
-This component of the chip enables always-on listening modes for voice commands.
-That’s how devices like the Nexus 6 and 2014 Moto X can wake up from sleep mode when they hear a certain phrase.
+Qualcomm’s coolest audio trick comes thanks to the Hexagon v56 DS(digital signal processor).
+This component of the chip enables always-on listening modes for voice comms.
+That’s how devices like the Nexus 6 2014 Moto X can wake up from sleep mode when they hear a certain phrase.
 In the past this sort of functionality required additional hardware, but all Snapdragon 800-series SoCs have this built in.
-Again, it’s up to phone makers to implement these features because the APIs are not exposed to third-party app developers.
+Again, it’s up to phone makers to implement these features because the As are not exposed to third-party app developers.

 Signal strength is a strength

-The modem used in a device determines which cellular bands it can operate on, but the patchwork nature of cellular frequencies means there are a lot of bands to support around the world.
-Qualcomm’s modems tend to support a plethora of bands in a single piece of hardware.
+The modem used in a device determines which cellular bs it can operate on, but the patchwork nature of cellular frequencies means there are a lot of bs to support around the world.
+Qualcomm’s modems tend to support a plethora of bs in a single piece of hardware.
 If device makers can equip a phone with the right power amplifiers, it could connect to almost anything thanks to these modems.
-For example, the Snapdragon 805-powered Nexus 6 has support for a whopping 12 LTE bands.
+For example, the Snapdragon 805-powered Nexus 6 has support for a whopping 12 E bs.
 A few years ago having more than three or four was almost unheard of.
 This makes tuning devices for one carrier or another much easier.

-The LTE-Advanced Gobi modem built into the main Snapdragon 810 variant will be even beefier than past versions.
-It supports LTE Category 9 Carrier Aggregation connectivity, meaning it can operate simultaneously over three 20MHz bands with different carrier signals.
-This can result in huge gains in bandwidth on carriers that have their LTE capacity split across multiple bands.
+The E-Advanced Gobi modem built into the main Snapdragon 810 variant will be even beefier than past versions.
+It supports E Category 9 Carrier Aggregation connectivity, meaning it can operate simultaneously over three 20MHz bs with different carrier signals.
+This can result in huge gains in bwidth on carriers that have their E capacity split across multiple bs.

-Running multiple LTE frequencies is becoming increasingly common.
-All the major US carriers are operating LTE on at least two different bands now, and in some cases three.
+Running multiple E frequencies is becoming increasingly common. l the major carriers are operating E on at least two different bs now, in some cases three.
 Qualcomm says the Snapdragon 810 can hit a maximum (theoretical) download speed of 450 Mbps (although some documentation says it’s only 300).
 Even if it’s only a fraction of that in real life, it’s still impressive.